serge-koshelev/word-search-puzzle-solver/README.md

 	  # install to build/bin folder
 	  # build target INSTALL in solution

+          # Note:
+	    Visual Studio 2019 also support cmake directily.
+You could open clonned folder in Visual Studio and in Solution explorer switch view to "CMake Targets View".
+In this case, Visual Studio itsel will run cmake and configure the project.
+You could right click on WordPuzzle_run target and select "Build" and then "Incstall"

     # To run interactivly just start application
     cd bin